charlotte-ruby/lock/README.md

 Copyright
 ---------

-Copyright (c) 2011 cowboycoded.
+Copyright (c) 2011-2022 cowboycoded and the Charlotte Ruby User Group.
 See LICENSE.txt for further details.